-History of the English Market in Cork
+History of the English Market Cork

-To this day, even among the “foodie” trends of the middle class the Market still supplies old school favorites like crubeens, crisheen and tripe to its customers.
-For those who don’t know crubeens are boiled, battered and fried pig’s feet, drisheen is a type of black pudding made from a variety of animal blood, black pudding is sausages made from pigs blood and white sausages is made from the fat from pigs.
-Tripe is from a cow’s stomach, when I was a kid my grandfather used to boil it on the stove top for hours (yes, it was disgusting).
+To this day, even among the “foodie” trends of the middle class the Market still supplies old-school favourites like crubeens, drisheen and tripe to its customers.
+For those who don’t know crubeens are boiled, battered and fried pig’s feet, drisheen is a type of black pudding made from a variety of animal blood, black pudding is sausages made from pigs’ blood and white sausages are made from the fat from pigs.
+Tripe is from a cow’s stomach when I was a kid my grandfather used to boil it on the stovetop for hours (yes, it was disgusting).

-It became increasingly a working class market and served the local inhabitants of Cork City with the basics from fruit and veg to meat and fish.
-In the 1980’s the market was nearly destroyed by fire and after that the City realized that it was time to rebuild and develop the Market as a going concern.
-Food habits were changing and a new generation of shoppers were looking for gourmet and exotic ingredients.
+It became increasingly a working-class market and served the local inhabitants of Cork City with the basics from fruit and veg to meat and fish.
+In the 1980s the market was nearly destroyed by fire and after that, the City realized that it was time to rebuild and develop the Market as a going concern.
+Food habits were changing and a new generation of shoppers are looking for gourmet and exotic ingredients.

-In the 1990’s a surge of growth (the Celtic Tiger) led to a much more adventurous outlook on food and the “foodie” trend was born.
+In the 1990s a surge of growth (the Celtic Tiger) led to a much more adventurous outlook on food and the “foodie” trend was born.
 Consumers became more educated about their food and where it came from and this was a huge growth time for the market.
 Immigration and refugee populations added to the mix and the market became the place to pick up unusual and interesting foods and ingredients.

-The one thing I absolutely loved about the market was the Start Up Stall.
-This is a fabulous way to give local food-based businesses a hand up to get their business off the ground.
+The one thing I absolutely loved about the market was the Start-Up Stall.
+This is a fabulous way to give local food-based businesses a hand-up to get their business off the ground.
 The successful applicants for the stall get a 4-6 week chance to operate a stall in the market.
-Ground rules do apply as well, for example the stall is not a cafe and you cannot prepare hot food, it must be prepared elsewhere.
+Ground rules do apply as well, for example, the stall is not a cafe and you cannot prepare hot food, it must be prepared elsewhere.